asok/projectile-rails/README.md

 ## Caveat

 ### Running pry instead of irb
 * Pry's paging is not working in emacs.
-It should be disabled with `Pry.config.pager = false`.
+It should be disabled with `Pry.config.pager = false if ENV["INSIDE_EMACS"]`.
 [Reference](https://github.com/pry/pry/wiki/Customization-and-configuration#wiki-pager).

 * When `projectile-rails-console` runs rails console using a pre-loader (zeus or spring) and pry's indent correction is enabled then pry will insert some ansi codes that are misinterpreted by `comint-mode`.
 A workaround is to disable the indentation correction with `Pry.config.correct_indent = false`.
 [Reference](https://github.com/pry/pry/wiki/Customization-and-configuration#wiki-correct-indent).
 [Issue](https://github.com/asok/projectile-rails/issues/12).